ProtoDigitalUK/lucid_client/packages/elements/README.md

 ## Missing Features:

-- The ability to refresh the library to re-initialise all stores and handlers.
+- Detailed documentation and examples via the [Lucid JS webiste](https://lucidjs.build/elements).
 - Handlers for focus trapping, intersection observers, etc. These may be released separately.
-- Detailed documentation and examples via the [Lucid JS webiste](https://lucidjs.build/elements).